au-williams/austinwilliams.dev/readme.md

 ### [🧩 /src/components/page-redirect/](src/components/page-redirect)

-This component manages redirecting the page using the React Router library.
-It's meant to allow analytics before redirecting and support later enhancements by displaying the URL you are being redirected to with a cancellation timer.
+This component manages redirecting the page using the [React Router](https://reactrouter.com/) library.
+It's meant to allow analytics before redirect and stub out future enhancements by displaying the URL you are being redirected to with a cancellation timer.
+This was not MVP so it can be done later! 🚧

-🗃️ `Redux state` None

 </details>